Benoit62/Intellicard/README.md

-# HEIC Converter
+# Intellicard

-Small python application that allow you to convert a folder (including all subfolders) of HEIC images into JPEG images.
+Web application that helps you with school revision or allow you to create content to help community based on card system

 ## Authors